 - suggest content for short social media posts;

-In return, you will not only support members of the Society for Court Studies and help collect news and insights on court studies from around the globe, but you will also have opportunities to share your research and ideas, expand your network, and enhance your CV.
-We are currently recruiting for team members and hope to formally launch the group in September 2024.
-All individuals interested in being part of the team should submit a short email with your research interests/experience and affiliation (if any) or CV, with “Newsletter Team” in the subject line to europe@courtstudies.org by 1 August 2024.
+In return, you will not only support members of the Society and help collect news and insights on court studies from around the globe, but you will also have opportunities to share your research and ideas, expand your network, and enhance your CV.
+All individuals interested in being part of the team should submit a short email with your research interests/experience and affiliation (if any) or CV, with “Newsletter Team” in the subject line to europe@courtstudies.org by 15 March 2025.